JeffFreeland/flask-hello-world/README.md

 # flask-hello-world
-A hello world app for flask
+A "hello world" app for flask

+It runs on port 5000, and the root path `/` simply returns `"Hello World!"`